By Eric Johnson

 With that said, we call on the LDS Church to be more forthright with what are supposed to be historical events.
 Otherwise confusion will reign!

-For an excellent blog on this topic, see “Why Mormon Art Sometimes Misrpresents Church History.”
+For an excellent blog post on this topic, see “Why Mormon Art Sometimes Misrpresents Church History.”
 Also, for more information on “Church and Culture,” click here.